Terms of Agreement

 Conflict of Interest:

-Members of the board have a duty to disclose any personal, family, or business interests or other community involvements, that may, in the eyes of another person, influence their judgment.
+Members of the board or any subcommittees have a duty to disclose any personal, family, or business interests or other community involvements, that may, in the eyes of another person, influence their judgment.
 Directors shall disclose conflicts of interest to the board.

 Board members have a duty to exempt themselves from participating in any discussion and voting on matters where they have, or may be perceived as having, a conflict of interest.
 In some circumstances they may be asked to leave during the debate and vote.